 Neither a DMP nor a consolidation loan should damage your credit; consolidation does not create any negative remarks in your credit report.
 However, if you miss payments on either solution, it can start hurting your score.
-In addition, the a debt management program will close the credit cards you include in the program.
+In addition, the debt management program will close the credit cards you include in the program.
 This can decrease your score slightly.

 Must also have credit card debt